 - The Research Management Fund which is available for research teams within our hospitals to apply for funding as a means of pump priming research infrastructure or a research project.

 In order to maximise the success of our academic and investigator-initiated commercial grant applications, the research development team provides staff with support throughout the development of a research grant or fellowship, from inception to submission.

 This support includes:

 - guidance on the most appropriate funding scheme for your research

-- partnership management of collaborative applications where the Trust is lead
+- partnership management of collaborative applications where our hospitals are the lead

 - developing project budgets and full economic costs